FoxWire/language_app_project/README.md

     Unzip the file and point your class path to it.

 2. The google translate module is needed to construct sentences but it won't work without an api key.
-If you have an google translate api key, you can put it file called `api.key` in `language_app_project/utils/google_translate`.
+If you have a google translate api key, you can put it file called `api.key` in `language_app_project/utils/google_translate`.
 Otherwise one can be provided on request.

-3. If you did decide to rebuild the database, you'll need to create a new super user account `python manage.py createsuperuser'
+3. If you did decide to rebuild the database, you'll need to create a new super user account `python manage.py createsuperuser`
      You will not be able to log in via the front end straight away, instead you'll have to go to django admin and create a `user_state` object and link it to your newly created user account.